Nototodarus sloanii

 Nototodarus sloanii is a species of squid commonly known as the New Zealand arrow squid or Wellington flying squid.
 It is also known by its Māori name of wheketere.
-It is a favoured prey species of a number of marine mammals and diving birds.
+It is a favoured prey species of a number of marine mammals and seabirds.
 It is an important food source for the New Zealand fur seal and two endangered species: the New Zealand sea lion and the yellow-eyed penguin (Megadyptes antipodes).
 Nototodarus sloanii is sought by trawler fishermen for human consumption; New Zealand sea lions are frequently caught in trawl nets and drowned when feeding on N. sloanii.

 Habitat

 The species inhabits the coastal regions and the continental shelf around New Zealand to a depth of about 500 m, at a broad range of temperatures but more inclined towards colder waters.

 Description

-The species exhibits a maximum mantle length of between 32 and 42 cm, and a maximum weight of 0.6 to 1.8 kg when they are fully grown.
+The species exhibits a maximum mantle length of between 32 and 42 cm, and a maximum weight of 0.6 to 1.8 kg when fully grown.
 Growth rates are known to increase with higher temperatures.
-They have an orange and pink muscular mantle that tapers to a pointed tail, with a darker maroon stripe down the midline, and has a sagittate (arrowhead) that is 42 to 48% of the mantle length.
+They have an orange and pink muscular mantle that tapers to a pointed tail, with a darker maroon stripe down the midline, and has a sagittate (arrowhead-shaped) marking that is 42 to 48% of the mantle length.
 It also has broad fins angled 40–50 degrees and eight tentacles, mainly composed of the tentacular club, with sucker rings containing 11 to 13 conical teeth with low platelets; arm sucker rings with 11–15 short teeth surrounding a central one.
 They use these tentacles for catching prey.
-There are two fins on the head of the squid that are used to siphon water in one side and push it out of the other.
 The mouth can be found in between the arms.